How a dubious claim of cement milkshakes in Portland became a right-wing meme

 Here’s what actually happened: The Proud Boys, a neo-fascist group, held a rally in Portland on Saturday.
 Protesters aligned with Antifa, the anti-fascist movement, showed up, and some of them sold vegan milkshakes to other protesters.
 Throwing milkshakes, or “milkshaking,” has become a left-wing protest tactic, aimed at embarrassing the far right, and some of the protesters proceeded to pelt Proud Boy demonstrators with their drinks, according to reports.

 No one seems to have actually been burned by concrete—at least no one reported evidence of it to law enforcement.
 So where did this idea come from?
 It started with a tweet from the Portland Police Bureau on Saturday, stating that it had “received information that some of the milkshakes thrown…contained quick-drying cement.”
-The police later told Willamette Week reporter Katie Shepard that an officer at the protests had thought he noticed quick-drying cement on a milkshake cup, prompting the tweet.
-The police subsequently received an anonymous email claiming that Quick Rete Cement Mix had been added to the milkshakes, the bureau told Shepard.
+The police later told Willamette Week reporter Katie Shepherd that an officer at the protests had thought he noticed quick-drying cement on a milkshake cup, prompting the tweet.* The police subsequently received an anonymous email claiming that Quick Rete Cement Mix had been added to the milkshakes, the bureau told Shepard.

 Headlines in conservative media outlets highlighted the allegedly violent tactics of the milkshake-throwers.
 “Antifa, conservative protests turn violent as demonstrators throw milkshakes of quick-dry cement at police and onlookers,” Fox News reported Saturday.
 (It has since removed the mention of cement from the headline and rewritten its story to include less definitive language about the cement milkshakes.)
 “Conservative Journalist Andy Ngo Beaten Up and Hit With Cement,” read the headline of the conservative website PJ Media.

-Note: Correction: An earlier version of this article misspelled Katie Shepherd’s name.